isotoma/isotoma.recipe.plonetools/README.rst

 --------------------

 entry-points
-    A list of entry points in the form name=module.function
+    These are like the entry-points used in setuptools, in the form of wrappername=your.product.module:function

 Optional parameters
 -------------------

 instance
-    The name of a zope2instance part.
+    The name of a zope2instance part that is used to run the script.
 Default: instance.

-instance-script
-    The full path to a zopectl or zope2instance script.
-By default it looks in your buildout bin-directory for instance.